rahulsinha036/rahulsinha036/README.md

 **My Intro ..**

 Hello visitors, I'm Rahul Sinha. 🚀 I am from Jharkhand, India.
-Currently pursuing Electronics and Communication Engineering from 🏫 LPU,Punjab.
+Currently pursuing Electronics and Communication Engineering from 🏫 LPU-Punjab.
 Tech enthusiasts and my keen interest are on IoT, Voice Technology like Alexa and Google Assistant, and Python.
 Exploring more MS services as being part of Microsoft Student Partner Beta ⚡.

 **🌱 I'm currently learning ...**
 - 🎇 Python with module and packages